 Okay, once you introduce a child to this technicolor entertainment unit AKA idiot box, there is never looking back for this bond, period.
 Kids and TV is an inseparable combo.
 Remember the “home alone” boy, Kevin McAllister proudly admitting in a scene that TV is his life.
 Surely, he wasn’t making a tall statement here.

-Kids are glued to the TV for long hours and you wonder, how on earth he or she is not tired?
+Kids are glued to the TV for long hours and you wonder how on earth he or she is not tired?
 And in their growing up years, they tend to get possessive over this tussle of “TV ruling” and refuse to listen, no matter the ultimatums like “I am plugging off the TV or I am blocking this channel”.
-Why because, Mommy’s, they very well know that.. these are hollow talks, otherwise how will you watch the famous soap opera?
+Why because, Mommies, they very well know that these are hollow talks, otherwise how will you watch the famous soap opera?

-As a parent, you have this “TV” questions and dilemmas like is screen time bad for kids, is this cartoon content appropriate for 5 yr old or the open promotion of kissing in a teen drama is OK on-screen?
+As a parent, you have “TV” questions and dilemmas like is screen time bad for kids, is this cartoon content appropriate for 5 yr old or the open promotion of kissing in a teen drama is OK on-screen?
 You end up getting tensed, agitated over the fact that, you don’t have control over the broadcast content and kids will roll on the floor with a hissy fit if you put off the TV in the middle of the cartoon episode.

 Now technology should be included as a part of a healthy, curious childhood by making sure that you don’t let the strings too loose.
 Toddlers can learn a lot with shows where alphabets, rhymes are thought in an interesting visual way, similarly, young kids and teens can explore a lot through shows focusing on science, nature and curiosity enriched content.

-But when the screen time becomes too much (more than 2 hrs), then it’s safe to say that, you are raising TV addicts, and eliminating screen time might become a need.
+But when there is too much screen time for toddlers and kids (more than 2 hrs), then it’s safe to say that, you are raising TV addicts, and eliminating screen time might become a need.

 TVs and a negative toll

 Eating, doing homework or playing indoor games, kids today need this screen companion in the background, no kidding...but the entire day.
-Some shows even help to make babies and toddlers sleep by singing lullabies too. (admit it, mommies, you are secretly thankful for that Zzz lullaby) Needless to say, the negative effects of TV outnumber the positive ones.
+Some shows even help to make babies and toddlers sleep by singing lullabies too.
+(Admit it, mommies, you are secretly thankful for that zzz lullaby).
+Needless to say, the negative effects of TV outnumber the positive ones.
 You need to identify too much screen time symptoms in your kids and know about the effects of screen time on children.
 Some of the common adverse effects are listed below: